2012–13 Super League Greece

 The 2012–13 Super League Greece was the 77th season of the highest football league of Greece and the seventh under the name Super League.
 The season started on 25 August 2012 and ended on 2 June 2013 with the last matches of the play-off round.
 Olympiacos were the defending champions, having won their 39th Greek championship in the 2011–12 season.
 They successfully defended their crown, finishing 15 points ahead of second-placed PAOK.

 The league comprised 13 teams from the 2011–12 season and three promoted teams from the 2011–12 Football League.

 Teams

-Three teams were relegated at the end of the 2011–12 season to the 2012–13 Football League: Doxa Drama, Panetolikos, Ergotelis.
+Three teams were relegated at the end of the 2011–12 season.
+Ergotelis, Panetolikos and Doxa Drama would compete to the 2012–13 Football League.

-Three teams were promoted from the 2011–12 Football League, champions Panthrakikos, runners-up Veria and the winners of a four-team play-off round Platanias.
+Three teams were promoted from the 2011–12 Football League.
+The champions, Panthrakikos, the runners-up Veria and the winners of the promotion play-offs, Platanias.
 Panthrakikos and Veria returned to top level respectively two and four years after relegation, while Platanias made their debut.